shnwc/openenclave/docs/DesignDocs/NotesOnAttestationAPI.md

 two entities.

 - Custom claims have well-defined semantics:
-  - Custom claims can be any name-value pair.
+  - Custom claims can be any flat array of bytes supplied by attester applications.
-  The name and the value fields are null-terminated byte strings.
-  Other than that, there is no additional requirement on their format or content.
   - Custom claims are only meaningful to attester / verifier applications.
   They are not inspected or interpreted by the OE SDK or its plugins.
   - They are always TEE agnostic